chiijia/project-berry/doc/runtime-requirements.md

-# Project Specification – Dream Analyzer

-## Overview
-This application is a simple web platform that allows users to input their dreams and receive interpretations.

-## Functional Requirements
+# Run-time Requirements

-- Login/Register page
-- Dream input page
-- Keyword database for dream interpretation
-- Result display section
+This project is a static website and is compatible with the following runtime environment:

-## User Interface
+## Hardware
-- HTML/CSS static pages
-- JavaScript for interactivity (typing effect, animations)
+- PC or Mac with at least 4GB RAM

-## Technical Notes
+## Software Requirements
+- Web browser: Chrome, Firefox, or Edge (latest version)
+- OS: Windows 10+, macOS 11+, or Ubuntu 20.04+
-- No server-side code required in the demo version
+- No additional installation is required

-- Static website using only HTML/CSS/JS
+## Deployment
+The application can be viewed locally by opening `index.html` in a browser, or hosted on GitHub Pages.